 Under federal and state guidance, the Maryland Aviation Administration (MAA) established the Minority/Disadvantaged Business Enterprise (M/DBE) Programs.
 With these programs, the MAA is making efforts to ensure nondiscrimination in contract awards and administration, and to create a level playing field on which M/DBEs can compete.
-The MDOT – MAA Vendor Portal is a web-based portal that supports the mission and vision of Maryland Aviation Administration Office of Fair Practices.
-The MDOT – MAA portal facilitates and supports:
+The MAA Vendor Portal is a web-based portal that supports the mission and vision of Maryland Aviation Administration Office of Diversity, Equity & Inclusion.
+The MAA portal facilitates and supports:

 - Promotion and collaboration across our vendor community including Prime and Sub Contractors.

 - Management of vendors, contracts, payments and labor compliance to support Minority/Disadvantaged Business Enterprise (M/DBE) Programs

 - Compliance with Federal, State and Local program reporting requirements.

 - Outreach and training efforts to the MAA vendor community.

 To be eligible for certification as an MBE firm, a business must be at least 51% owned and controlled by one or more socially-and economically-disadvantaged individuals.
 Under current State law, an individual is presumed to be socially and economically disadvantaged if that individual belongs to one of the following groups: African Americans, Hispanic Americans, Asian Pacific Americans, Subcontinent Asian Americans, Native Americans, and Women.
 Persons who own and control their business but are not members of one of the above groups, also may be eligible for MBE certification if they establish their social and economic disadvantage.
 Disabled individuals may also apply for MBE certification.
 A determination of whether a firm meets MBE eligibility criteria is made on a case-by-case basis.